ondalabs/OLGhostAlertView/README.md

 # OLGhostAlertView

-Temporary and unobtrusive translucent alert view for iPhone and iPad.
+Temporary and unobtrusive translucent alert view for iOS.
 Here's what it looks like: [iPad](http://cl.ly/Iuao) / [iPhone](http://cl.ly/IvD7)

 ## Details

-OLGhostAlertView allows you to present a translucent view with a title and an optional message on the bottom of the screen.
+OLGhostAlertView allows you to present a translucent alert view with a title and an optional message on the bottom of the screen.
 Use it to inform your user about temporary issues that do not require any immediate action and are not blocking the flow of your app.

 OLGhostAlertView can have a title and an optional message, in a way similar to UIAlertView.
 It automatically fades out after a configurable time interval and, by default, can be dismissed with a tap.
 It can automatically adapt its size according to the device it's being deployed on, user interface orientation and length of the strings passed to it.